Ethnic cleansing: Definitions

-The Final Report of the Commission of Experts established pursuant to Security Council Resolution 780 defined ethnic cleansing as:
+The Final Report of the Commission of Experts established pursuant to Security Council Resolution 780 defined "ethnic cleansing" as:

-a purposeful policy designed by one ethnic or religious group to remove by violent and terror-inspiring means the civilian population of another ethnic or religious group from certain geographic areas", [noting that in the former Yugoslavia] " 'ethnic cleansing' has been carried out by means of murder, torture, arbitrary arrest and detention, extra-judicial executions, rape and sexual assaults, confinement of civilian population in ghetto areas, forcible removal, displacement and deportation of civilian population, deliberate military attacks or threats of attacks on civilians and civilian areas, and wanton destruction of property.
+a purposeful policy designed by one ethnic or religious group to remove by violent and terror-inspiring means the civilian population of another ethnic or religious group from certain geographic areas," [noting that in the former Yugoslavia], " 'ethnic cleansing' has been carried out by means of murder, torture, arbitrary arrest and detention, extrajudicial executions, rape and sexual assaults, confinement of the civilian population in ghetto areas, forcible removal, displacement and deportation of the civilian population, deliberate military attacks or threats of attacks on civilians and civilian areas, and wanton destruction of property.
 Those practices constitute crimes against humanity and can be assimilated to specific war crimes.
 Furthermore, such acts could also fall within the meaning of the Genocide Convention.

 The official United Nations definition of ethnic cleansing is "rendering an area ethnically homogeneous by using force or intimidation to remove from a given area persons of another ethnic or religious group."
 As a category, ethnic cleansing encompasses a continuum or spectrum of policies.
 In the words of Andrew Bell-Fialkoff, "ethnic cleansing ... defies easy definition.
-At one end it is virtually indistinguishable from forced emigration and population exchange while at the other it merges with deportation and genocide.
+At one end it is virtually indistinguishable from forced emigration and population exchange, while at the other it merges with deportation and genocide.
 At the most general level, however, ethnic cleansing can be understood as the expulsion of a population from a given territory."

 Terry Martin has defined ethnic cleansing as "the forcible removal of an ethnically defined population from a given territory" and as "occupying the central part of a continuum between genocide on one end and nonviolent pressured ethnic emigration on the other end."

 Gregory Stanton, the founder of Genocide Watch, has criticised the rise of the term and its use for events that he feels should be called "genocide": because "ethnic cleansing" has no legal definition, its media use can detract attention from events that should be prosecuted as genocide.
-Ethnic cleansing has therefore and for being read as euphemistic alternatively identified as ethnocide or cultural genocide.
+Ethnic cleansing has also been used as a euphemism for 'ethnocide' or 'cultural genocide'.

 As a crime under international law

 There is no international treaty that specifies a specific crime of ethnic cleansing; however, ethnic cleansing in the broad sense—the forcible deportation of a population—is defined as a crime against humanity under the statutes of both the International Criminal Court (ICC) and the International Criminal Tribunal for the Former Yugoslavia (ICTY).
-The gross human rights violations integral to stricter definitions of ethnic cleansing are treated as separate crimes falling under public international law of crimes against humanity and in certain circumstances genocide.
+The gross human rights violations integral to stricter definitions of ethnic cleansing are treated as separate crimes falling under public international law of crimes against humanity and, in certain circumstances, genocide.
 There are also situations, such as the expulsion of Germans after World War II, where ethnic cleansing has taken place without legal redress (see Preussische Treuhand v.
 Poland).
-Timothy v.
-Waters argues that similar ethnic cleansing could go unpunished in the future.
+Professor of law, Timothy W. Waters, argues that similar ethnic cleansing might go unpunished in the future.